samuelleblanc/fp/README.md

 # Known Bugs:

     - Sometime slow starting up, especiallly when excel is not open
-    - issue when adding multiple points in excel, and not pressing the 'refresh' button
-    - comments not appropriately saved when adding/moving/deleting

 # Modification History: